mgreiler/se-unlocked/Transcripts/EP_40_Max_Stoiber.md

 that and how much they liked it.

-**Michaela:** [00:13:27] Yeah, because I mean, I think so I'm a, for example, I'm learning Peyton things two years now.
-And I'm also a little bit struggling with, how should I actually go about learning Peyton.
+**Michaela:** [00:13:27] Yeah, because I mean, I think so I'm a, for example, I'm learning Python for two years now.
+And I'm also a little bit struggling with, how should I actually go about learning Python.
 Right.
-And that, that has to do that while I'm not employed as a heightened developer right now.
+And that, that has to do that while I'm not employed as a Python developer right now.
 Right.
 Which also limits, you know, the.
 The amount that I can actually spend on it or that I spend on it.
 It also means that I don't have like a network of people around me that I can learn from, right.
 Like code reviews that you have.
-If I would be a Putin developer right now, I would have like my colleagues also writing Python code and I can learn from them.
+If I would be a Python developer right now, I would have like my colleagues also writing Python code and I can learn from them.
 Right.
 And so open source is definitely something that I'm also sometimes doing.
 Right.
-I go and look at Ida patent application to just understand, you know, how ID architecting something, because these are the questions that I still have.
+I go and look at Ida Python application to just understand, you know, how ID architecting something, because these are the questions that I still have.
 Right.
 I don't have the question on which type to use or how to do it area or how to do a list, sorta whatnot.
 Right.
 So I know those things already from my other programming adventures that I did, but I'm more interested in, Oh, I'm coming from the job are object oriented C-sharp world.
 Right.
-So how do you do that in Piketon and, and how would you, you know, structured applications and open source is something that sometimes helps me, but it's very hard to find like either like a good application again, because sometimes you find application and I'm looking at it.
+So how do you do that in Python and, and how would you, you know, structured applications and open source is something that sometimes helps me, but it's very hard to find like either like a good application again, because sometimes you find application and I'm looking at it.
-And even though I don't feel like I'm the expert for piping, I can say, Oh, I shouldn't call it.
-What's going on here.
+And even though I don't feel like I'm the expert for piping, I can say, Oh, I should copy what going on here.
 Right.
 And then it's big enough that it's interesting to look at and has, you know, good quality and you can learn something from it.
 I think it's very, very valuable.
 I can totally see how people are.
 Yeah.
 Interested in, in doing that and learning more about it.
 So, but now you, you build spectrum and then it was actually acquired by GitHub.
 Right.
-And so you'd done because it was acquired, you worked at guitar building, you know, GitHub or spectrum into get-ups right.
-And get into YouTube.
+And so you'd done because it was acquired, you worked at GitHub, building, you know, GitHub or spectrum into GitHub right.
+And get into GitHub.
 How did their view changed on software engineering practices on good code?
 Did you experience something like that that suddenly you were in a team and they are all, you know, like working together and you can learn you know, you can improve your skillset, sat there with, with the input of your peers or how, how was that for you?

-**Max:** [00:15:36] Because we very quickly realized that spectrum just wasn't built well enough to run a Kitsap scale.
-It was very fascinating to learn how Kitsap scaled itself, because obviously when they started building gets up 10 years ago or however long that was, they also didn't build it to handle the amount of traffic that it has now, because GitHub is massive.
+**Max:** [00:16:27] Because we very quickly realized that spectrum just wasn't built well enough to run a GitHub scale.
+It was very fascinating to learn how GitHub scaled itself, because obviously when they started building gets up 10 years ago or however long that was, they also didn't build it to handle the amount of traffic that it has now, because GitHub is massive.
 It's one of the, I think, 10 biggest websites on the planet, maybe 15 biggest websites on the planet.
 It's, it's massive.
 It, it gets absurdly much traffic.
-And so it was very fascinating to be at Kitsap and to see How careful they are about the code they write and how many conventions and constraints they built into their systems, particularly for the developers.
+And so it was very fascinating to be at GitHub and to see How careful they are about the code they write and how many conventions and constraints they built into their systems, particularly for the developers.
-So that any code that that is that is written is good enough to run at that scale because most people have never worked at that scale before, unless you've worked at Kitsap before, or one of the other 15 companies, that's this big, you have no idea how to work with that scale.
+So that any code that that is that is written is good enough to run at that scale because most people have never worked at that scale before, unless you've worked at GitHub before, or one of the other 15 companies, that's this big, you have no idea how to work with that scale.
 Right?
-And so a lot of the work that many teams that get to did was building tools for other developers that gets hub to guide them towards success and to avoid expensive database queries, to detect them, to warn people when they were writing them, stuff like that, where they built a lot of internal tooling to make sure that they could run at scale and
+And so a lot of the work that many teams at GitHub did was building tools for other developers at GitHUb to guide them towards success and to avoid expensive database queries, to detect them, to warn people when they were writing them, stuff like that, where they built a lot of internal tooling to make sure that they could run at scale and